 This one can get expensive!
 On the other hand, you can find bargains, especially if you like to look for sales or coupons to find the best price for an item.
 Plus, you can shop from the comfort of your own home.

-Pedicures are a great way to practice self-care, but it's also a hobby.
+Pedicures are a great way to practice self-care and relaxation, but it's also a hobby.
 You can experiment with various colors and designs to get the perfect spa-like experience.

 63. Build websites